micromoon1997/WalmartClient/README.md

 # WalmartClient
-A academic project with a desktop UI for a database course.
+An academic project with a desktop UI for a database course.